pungme/devart-template/project_posts/2014-03-23-You-as-a-Stranger.md

 ![Story bord#1](../project_images/stybd.jpg?raw=true "Story Bord")

+This serve two things.
+First, hidden community and second, the honesty of what we are thinking of someone.
+As I've mentioned on my previous post, to speak it out loud is more honest to what you're thinking, it's more fresh and at somepoint, more intersting

 I believe that the good art is the art that made you feel something.
-It should be simple enough not to confuse audience and also grab attention from mass group of people. the key is First is the internet and second is the something (as a platform) as easy as go to som webpage to do it
+It should be simple enough not to confuse audience and also grab attention from mass group of people. the key is First is the internet and second is the something (as a platform) as easy as just going to some webpage to do it.

 ![Draft Project#1](../project_images/draft1.jpg?raw=true "Draft1")